wongpinter/MemoDirector/README.md

 *   **Director's Cut:** AI generation of vivid, multi-sensory scenes to aid memory retention.
 *   **Talent Scout (Reverse Lookup):** Type a character name (e.g., "Tony Stark") to see if they fit better as #10 (Initials T-S) or #12 (Phonetic T-N).
 *   **Anki Export:** Export your deck to `.apkg` format for spaced repetition practice.
+*   **Backup & Restore:** Export your PAO data to CSV format and restore from backups with smart merge strategies.
 *   **LocalStorage-First Sync:** ⚡ Instant saves to your device with automatic cloud backup every 30 seconds.
 *   **Offline Support:** Works completely offline - sync happens automatically when you're back online.
 *   **Manual Sync Control:** Force immediate cloud backup with the sync button in the header.